 PGY1 Rotations

-In the second year, residents become more confident caring for patients and assume a more active role in teaching and patient care.
+In the second year, residents become more confident in caring for patients and assume a more active role in teaching and patient care.

 PGY2 Rotations